5 Smile-Worthy Arizona Hiking Trails To Try ASAP

-And lucky for you, Arizona’s geological diversity is a hiker’s haven.
+And lucky for you, Arizona’s geological diversity is a hiker’s paradise.
 From the Grand Canyon to the Sedona forests, there are hundreds of trails to hike and we’ve picked 5 of our favorites.

 But before you go:

-1. Drink plenty of water – It’s easier than you think to become dehydrated and it’s one of the main reasons rescue crews come to the aid of some many Arizona hikers each year.
-In fact, Phoenix rescue crews came to the aid of 225 hikers in the first 7 months of 2016.
+• Drink plenty of water – It’s easier than you think to become dehydrated and it’s one of the main reasons rescue crews come to the aid of some many Arizona hikers each year.
 Dehydration can affect blood circulation and energy levels, leading to exhaustion.
 Hydrate before and after your hike and make sure to pack a water bottle or two.
 Bonus: Drinking all that water is also great for your smile.

 Ready for your next day adventure?
 Take a trek on one of these trails: